Mayhem and mischief: How tourists behaved badly in 2022 - NewsBreak

 Omicron offshoot XBB.1.5 could drive new Covid-19 surge in US

-For weeks, scientists have been watching a slew of Omicron descendants duke it out for dominance of Covid-19 transmission in the United States, with the BQs -- BQ.1 and BQ.1.1 -- seeming to edge out all the others to claim a slight lead.
-The result has been a gradual rise...
+For weeks, scientists have been watching a slew of Omicron descendants duke it out for dominance of Covid-19 transmission in the United States, with the BQs — BQ.1 and BQ.1.1 — seeming to edge out all the others to claim a slight lead.
+The result has been a...

 Comments / 0